Sage-Bionetworks/SynapseWorkflowOrchestrator/README.md

 #### Timing out

-The workflow hook checks each submission for an integer (long) annotation named `org.sagebionetworks.SynapseWorkflowHook.TimeRemaining`.
+The workflow orchestrator checks each submission for an integer (long) annotation named `org.sagebionetworks.SynapseWorkflowOrchestrator.TimeRemaining`.
 If the value is present and not greater than zero then the submission will be stopped and a "timed out" notification sent.
 If the annotation is not present then no action will be taken.
 Through this mechanism a custom application can determine which submissions have exceeded their alloted time and stop them.
-Such an application is communicating with the workflow hook via the submissions' annotations.
-This architecture allows each submission queue administrator to customize the time-out logic rather than having some particular algorithm hard-coded into the workflow hook.
+Such an application is communicating with the workflow orchestrator via the submissions' annotations.
+This architecture allows each submission queue administrator to customize the time-out logic rather than having some particular algorithm hard-coded into the workflow orchestrator.

 #### Decommissioning a Machine